Romania in battle over its political soul as EU presidency begins

 But the tension was palpable at the presidency launch when former prime minister and president of the senate Calin Popescu-Tariceana fired a deeply political attack on his own state’s judicial and anti-corruption authorities, and the “current misconceptions” about his country held abroad.

-Echoing the language of Orban and Kaczynski, he painted elements of the state apparatus – such as the National Anti-corruption Directorate and the intelligence services – as hangovers from communism, in effect justifying the attacks on their legitimacy.
+Echoing the language of Viktor Orban and Poland’s Jaroslaw Kaczynski, he painted elements of the state apparatus – such as the National Anti-corruption Directorate and the intelligence services – as hangovers from communism, in effect justifying the attacks on their legitimacy.

 “Some institutions and decision-makers are still holding on to the unchecked power they have previously indulged in,” he railed.
 “These actors have simply replaced the ideology of socialist legality with that of the rule of law, keeping their habits and claiming the same unaccountability they collectively enjoyed before 1989.”